ChristianMurphy/apereo.foundation/membership/README.md

 Organizational Membership Dues

 Apereo membership consists of two elements.
-The first is a  Core Foundation Subscription, paid by all members.
+The first is a  Core Foundation Subscription paid by all members.
 This covers key services Apereo provides for all its software communities – technical infrastructure, legal and licensing support, community coordination, events and outreach.
 The second is a Supporting Subscription for specific Apereo Projects.
 For example, the Sakai Supporting
 Subscription pays for Sakai specific staff – the  Sakai Community Coordinator –